Infineon/mtb-example-ml-profiler/README.md

 ## Operation

-If using a PSoC&trade; 64 "Secure" MCU kit (like CY8CKIT-064B0S2-4343W), the PSoC&trade; 64 device must be provisioned with keys and policies before being programmed.
-Follow the instructions in the ["Secure Boot" SDK user guide](https://www.cypress.com/documentation/software-and-drivers/psoc-64-secure-mcu-secure-boot-sdk-user-guide) to provision the device.
-If the kit is already provisioned, copy-paste the keys and policy folder to the application folder.

 1. Connect the board to your PC using the provided USB cable through the KitProg3 USB connector.

-2. If using local regression data, in *main.c*, set the `REGRESSION_DATA_SOURCE` to `USE_LOCAL_DATA`.
+2. If using local regression data, in the *Makefile*, set the `ML_VALIDATION_SOURCE` to `local`.
 Then open a terminal program and select the KitProg3 COM port.
 Set the serial port parameters to 8N1 and 115200 baud.

 3. Program the board using one of the following: